Gene

 In biology, the word gene has two meanings.
 The Mendelian gene is a basic unit of heredity.
-The molecular gene is a sequence of nucleotides in DNA that is transcribed to produce a functional RNA.
+The molecular gene is a sequence of nucleotides in DNA that is transcribed to produce RNA.
 There are two types of molecular genes: protein-coding genes and non-coding genes.
 During gene expression (the synthesis of RNA or protein from a gene), DNA is first copied into RNA.
 RNA can be directly functional or be the intermediate template for the synthesis of a protein.

-The transmission of genes to an organism's offspring is the basis of the inheritance of phenotypic traits from one generation to the next.
-These genes make up different DNA sequences, together called a genotype, that is specific to every given individual, within the gene pool of the population of a given species.
-The genotype, along with environmental and developmental factors, ultimately determines the phenotype of the individual.

-Most biological traits occur under the combined influence of polygenes (a set of different genes) and gene–environment interactions.
-Some genetic traits are instantly visible, such as eye color or the number of limbs, others are not, such as blood type, the risk for specific diseases, or the thousands of basic biochemical processes that constitute life.
+Genes and their regulatory sequences are mainly responsible for determining the physical traits, or the phenotype of an organism.
+The genotype is the total amount of DNA in an organism including genes, other functional elements, and non-functional DNA.

 A gene can acquire mutations in its sequence, leading to different variants, known as alleles, in the population.
-These alleles encode slightly different versions of a gene, which may cause different phenotypical traits.
-Genes evolve due to natural selection or survival of the fittest and genetic drift of the alleles.
+These alleles encode slightly different versions of a gene, which may be expressed as different phenotypic traits.

+Populations evolve when the frequencies of alleles shift due mostly to natural selection and genetic drift.
+Some of these alleles are located in genes.

 Definitions

 There are many different ways to use the term "gene" based on different aspects of their inheritance, selection, biological function, or molecular structure but most of these definitions fall into two categories, the Mendelian gene or the molecular gene.

 The Mendelian gene is the classical gene of genetics and it refers to any heritable trait.
-This is the gene described in The Selfish Gene.
+In The Selfish Gene, Richard Dawkins argues that it is the unit of evolution.
 More thorough discussions of this version of a gene can be found in the articles Genetics and Gene-centered view of evolution.

 The molecular gene definition is more commonly used across biochemistry, molecular biology, and most of genetics—the gene that is described in terms of DNA sequence.
 There are many different definitions of this gene—some of which are misleading or incorrect.

 Very early work in the field that became molecular genetics suggested the concept that one gene makes one protein (originally 'one gene – one enzyme').
 However, genes that produce repressor RNAs were proposed in the 1950s and by the 1960s, textbooks were using molecular gene definitions that included those that specified functional RNA molecules such as ribosomal RNA and tRNA (noncoding genes) as well as protein-coding genes.